 Metabolic syndrome is the medical name for a combination of conditions including diabetes, obesity and high blood pressure.
 Collectively, these conditions increases your risk of coronary heart disease and stroke.

 A 2015 study in Japan found that diets high in carotenoids, which are pigments found in fruit and vegetables that give them their orange, yellow and green colours, may help prevent the development of metabolic syndrome.

 While there are no single ‘superfoods’ that can prevent cancer and certain risk factors for cancer are unrelated to diet, there is evidence that eating a healthy diet can reduce the risk of cancer.
-There is some evidence to suggest that the antioxidant properties of carotenoids, vitamin A and vitamin E, all of which are found in pumpkin, may protect against breast cancer.
+In addition to this, the antioxidant properties of carotenoids, vitamins A and E, all of which are found in pumpkin, may protect against certain cancers, such as breast cancer.

 Healthy pumpkin recipes

 This article was last reviewed on 31 August 2021 by Kerry Torrens.